Yakima Valley Libraries: Organization

 Many of the library branches are small and offer somewhat limited services to small, rural communities.
 The largest branches of the YVL system are West Valley, Selah, Sunnyside and the Downtown branch.
 The Downtown library is the largest, busiest branch, and, according to the YVL website, "also houses the library system's service center which includes programing for all ages, outreach services, technical services, information technology, and administration."

 The Library is headed by the five-member Board of Library Trustees, who are appointed by the Yakima County Commissioners.
 The board is in charge of appointing the library director, who administers and adheres to the policies laid down by the board.
 In addition, the library is supported by Friends of the Library, who help coordinate donations and grants for the library, as well as furthering the role of libraries in the public, and raising funds for projects that are not covered in the library budget.

 Branches

-The Yakima Valley Libraries system has branches in Granger, Harrah, Mabton, Moxee, Naches, Selah, Southeast Yakima, Sunnyside, Terrace Heights, Tieton, Toppenish, Wapato, West Valley, White Swan, Downtown Yakima, and Zillah.
+The Yakima Valley Libraries system has branches in Granger, Harrah, Mabton, Moxee, Naches, Selah, Southeast Yakima, Sunnyside, Terrace Heights, Tieton, Toppenish, Wapato, West Valley, Downtown Yakima, and Zillah.